open-telemetry/opentelemetry-specification/specification/metrics/api.md

 measurements through a `callback`, which is registered during [Asynchronous Counter creation](#asynchronous-counter-creation).

-The API SHOULD provide support for unregistering callbacks.
-For
-example:
+For callback functions registered after an asynchronous instrument is created, the API is required to support a mechanism for unregistration.
+For example, the object returned from `register_callback` can suport an `unregister()` method directly.

 ```python
 # Python